jorgeyp/routesport/README.md

 # Routesport

-Route Sport is an application to find exercise routes around sports facilities, beaches, parks, golf courses and green routes in Gijon.
+Routesport is an application to find exercise routes around sports facilities, beaches, parks, golf courses and green routes in Gijon.
 The user can choose the type of map to display and can get detailed information about the elevations of the route and walking directions to each point.

 The application combines [WMS(Web Map Service) layers](http://ide.gijon.es:8080/geoserver/ows?service=wms&version=1.3.0&request=GetCapabilities) of Gijon with [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/) to display each sports facilities, beaches, parks, golf courses and green routes.